madslaz/Burp_Suite_Certified_Practitioner/Deserialization.md

 ### Insecure Deserialization
 * Insecure deserialization is when user-controllable data is deserialized by a website.
 This potentially enables an attacker to manipulate serialized objects in order to pass harmful data into the application code.
 * It is even possible to replace a serialized object with an object of an entirely different class.
-Alarmingly, objects of any class that is available
+Alarmingly, objects of any class that is available to the website will be deserialized and instantiated, regardless of which class was expected.
+For this readon, insecure deserialization is sometimes known as an "object injection" vulnerability.